ReesMorrison/SurveyBlog/content/post/2023-02-25-recognize-the-trade-offs-in-survey-decisions/TradeOffs.md

 Time periods:  Perhaps it does not matter to control the length of look back in a question: “How often have you been dissatisfied with HR?”.
 You still collect a rating, and an open **time frame** gives flexibility to respondents.
 Or you may feel that any period designated by you is arbitrary and could err in either direction (too short or too long).
 It’s a trade-off, but I strongly favor the known period (“over the past 18 months”) over a shapeless past.

-Rather than cataloguing more instances, let’s summarize.
+Rather than cataloging more instances, let’s summarize.
 The more sensitive you become to trade-offs inherent in survey projects, the more you realize their ubiquity.
 Every decision you make raises trade-offs, whether you are aware of them or not.
 The more you are sensitive to trade-offs, they better you can weigh the various considerations.

 <!-- End of post -->